Configure service updates through Lifecycle Services (LCS)

 - The environment is already running on the latest version.
 There's no need to apply the update again, the scheduled update will be canceled before it starts.

-- The target environment is not found.
-If the designated sandbox was deleted or the production environment has not been deployed, the scheduled update will be canceled before it starts.
+- The target environment isn't found.
+If the designated sandbox was deleted or the production environment hasn't been deployed, the scheduled update will be canceled before it starts.

 - You’re enrolled in the First Release program.
 The First Release program has different release cadence so the previously scheduled updates will be canceled.

 You can find the canceled updates via the View recent canceled updates in the update settings.
 It will show all canceled updates, if any, within the last 2 scheduled updates.